Jenni-6446/solum-coding-interview/section_a/question_b/README.md

 ## File
 - `QuestionB.ipynb`

-## How to run
+## Dataset
-Open the notebook and make sure the dataset is available at:
+The dataset used in this analysis is also included in the repository:

 `../../data/bmw_global_sales_2018_2025.csv`

-## Output
+## Running Notes
-The notebook includes:
-- model-level elasticity estimates,
-- GDP-level comparison,
-- selected diagnostic visualisations.
+This notebook was originally developed and executed in Google Colab using a Google Drive file path.

+The `data/` folder contains the same dataset for reference.